 LL.M. students can live in any type of housing they choose.
 On-campus housing options are limited, but are the best option for students who would not have a car for transportation to campus.
 More detailed information about on-campus housing is on the Residential Life web site.
 Plenty of privately owned apartments are within walking or driving distance to campus.
 Students who prefer to live off-campus should try to visit Columbia before enrollment to make the best decision on living arrangements.
-The average rent for a two-bedroom, unfurnished, 1-1/2 bath apartment is about $425 per month, excluding utilities.
 Contact the LL.M. program coordinator for a current list of privately owned rental properties.

 I have car and plan to drive to campus each day.
 How difficult is it to find parking?